-- Is targeting a PFS for the second quarter of the next calendar year which will further refine the engineering plans, metallurgical test work and economic viability of the Troilus project. - Plans to finalize the Environmental Impact Study targeted for filing in early 2023. - Continues to further evaluate proximal regional targets that could impact the mine life and/or scale of Troilus. - Is continuing ongoing community engagement and consultation, particularly with the Cree Nation of Mistissini and Cree Nation Government to ensure our stakeholders voices and knowledge are included in our decision making and planning as we continue to move forward.
+- Filed the Initial Project Description and the Project Notice for the Troilus Project with both the federal and provincial levels of government.
+The filing of the Initial Project Description and the Project Notice are the first step in the Environmental and Social Impact Assessments ("ESIA"). - Continues to further evaluate proximal regional targets that could impact the mine life and/or scale of Troilus. - Is continuing ongoing community engagement and consultation, particularly with the Cree Nation of Mistissini and Cree Nation Government to ensure our stakeholders voices and knowledge are included in our decision making and planning as we continue to move forward.

 In March 2020, the World Health Organization characterized the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", as a global pandemic, and governments around the world have legislated measures to combat its spread.
-This continues to generate uncertainty and volatility with respect to the global economy and the financial markets.
-The Quebec and Ontario provincial governments had both declared the closure of non-essential services in March 2020, resulting in the Company minimizing non-essential activities at site, and its temporary closure of the Toronto head office, the Chibougamau site office and the Mistissini information office.
+This, as well as recent developments with the war in the Ukraine, continue to generate uncertainty and volatility with respect to the global economy and the financial markets.
 The Company's focus has been on the health and safety of its employees and contractors, and the communities surrounding its operations.
+The Company has been closely monitoring the ongoing impact of Covid-19 and has policies and procedures in place to mitigate the risk of exposure to and spread of the virus.